-For the last two years seed companies have experienced record sales which translate to new gardeners turning ground for the first time and some veteran gardeners increasing their plots and farmers planting more acreage to meet the growing demand for local, fresh produce and value-added specialty items.
+In the last two years, seed companies experienced record sales which translates to new gardeners turning ground for the first time, some veteran gardeners increasing their plots and farmers planting more acreage to meet the growing demand for local, fresh produce and value-added specialty items.
 Food security is on people’s minds.
-It has reminded me what it was like to try to figure out how to grow each vegetable and also determine how much I needed to plant to fill the freezer, canning jars and root cellar.
+This reminds me what it was like to try to figure out how to grow each vegetable and also determine how much I needed to plant to fill the freezer, canning jars and root cellar.

 Planning to Fill Your Larder

 Here is how I think about growing food and calculating what I need to plant in order to feed myself for the winter: I consider what I like to eat, how I like to prepare it and how often I want to eat it.

 First, ask yourself how you like to eat the particular vegetable or fruit you plan to put up.
 There’s no sense making jars of dill pickles if you don’t really eat many pickles.
 Twenty jars of plum dipping sauce may not get used before they get old; maybe plum juice is a better way to go.
 Do you like applesauce with peels or without?
 Stewed tomatoes or sauce?
 Canned or frozen peas and corn?

 Even after 40 years of putting food by, I am always adjusting my calculations.
 A bumper crop of paste tomatoes one year means I need fewer tomato plants the next year.
 A drought means I plant more next year.
 Having company for five weeks means I need to grow more pole beans to feed guests and still have enough to freeze for winter.
 The year I erected my high tunnel meant I ate more fresh greens and needed less frozen broccoli and spinach.